gordonmurray/gordonmurray.github.io/about.markdown

 permalink: /about/
 ---

-Sysops engineer - AWS Certified Cloud Practitioner - Hashicorp Certified Terraform Associate
+Experienced platform Engineer with a passion for working with AWS, Terraform, Ansible.
+AWS Certified Solutions Architect and Certified Terraform Associate